libgd/libgd/src/readme.txt

                       unless you have a need for high-speed loading of a few frequently-used images in your program.

+  About the .gd2 image file format

+                      In addition to reading and writing the GIF format and reading the X Bitmap format, gd has the capability to read and write its own ".gd2" format.
+                      This format is _not_ intended for general purpose use and should never be used to distribute images.
+                      It is a compressed format allowing pseudo-random access to large image files.
+Its purpose is solely to allow very fast loading of _parts_ of images If you are experiencing performance problems when
+                      loading large, fixed GIF images your program needs to produce its output images, you may wish to examine the functions gdImageCreateFromGd2,
+                      gdImageCreateFromGd2Part and gdImageGd2, which read
+                      and write .gd2 format images.

+                      The program "giftogd2.c" is provided as a simple way of converting .gif files to .gd2 format.

+  About the gdIOCtx structure

+                      Version 1.5 of GD incorporates a new style of I/O based on an IOCtx structure (the most up-to-date version can be found in io.h):

+typedef struct gdIOCtx {
+        int     (*getC)(struct gdIOCtx*);
+        int     (*getBuf)(struct gdIOCtx*, void*, int);

+        void     (*putC)(struct gdIOCtx*, int);
+        int     (*putBuf)(struct gdIOCtx*, const void*, int);

+        int     (*seek)(struct gdIOCtx*, const int);
+        long    (*tell)(struct gdIOCtx*);

+        void    (*free)(struct gdIOCtx*);

+} gdIOCtx;

+              Most functions that accepted files in previous versions now also have a counterpart that accepts an I/O context.
+These functions have a 'Ctx' suffix.

+                      The Ctx routines use the function pointers in the I/O context pointed to by gdIOCtx to perform all I/O. Examples of how to implement an I/O context can be found in io_file.c (which provides a wrapper for file routines), and io_dp.c (which implements in-memory storage).

+                      It is not necessary to implement all functions in an I/O context if you know that it will only be used in limited cirsumstances.
+At the time of writing (Version 1.5, June 1999), the known requirements are:

+                      All   Must have 'free',
+                      Anything that reads from the context Must have 'getC' and 'getBuf',
+                      Anything that writes to the context Must have 'putC' and 'putBuf'.
+                      If gdCreateFromGd2Part is called Must also have 'seek' and 'tell'.
+                      If gdImageGd2 is called Must also have 'seek' and 'tell'.

   Please tell us you're using gd!

                       When you contact us and let us know you are using